 With our team of IT and BIM consultancy experts as well and highly skilled engineers, our mission is to help businesses in the AECO industry deliver business and project success through a cutting-edge cloud-based Project Information Management solution.

-After a very enjoyable 5 years working in the nascent internet search space before Google existed, I earned a PhD in Computer Science from Nottingham University in 1996 followed by post-doctoral research at Queen Mary University London in distributed system security.
+I earned a PhD in Computer Science from Nottingham University in 1997 in the then new topic of Internet search, followed by post-doctoral research at Queen Mary University London in distributed system security.

 The development team has grown over that time and I now manage three developers as well as the sales and marketing for our primary product Atvero.
 Whilst I coded the first prototypes of the product it’s now rare that I get to code any more, instead leading the team in making architectural decisions and helping the product reach a wide market of customers.